 He has multiple weapons at his disposal.
 The first are the mortars on his back that he uses to unleash a barrage of missiles at your general direction.
 The second is his jump attack that sends out a blast wave of energy that you have to jump over.
 The third and final are what appear to be Bouncers from Going commando embedded into his chest that he can use to fire bouncing mines at you.

-Reactor - This exterminator is a huge robot with a nuclear reactor built into his body, who was once a high school math teacher before he became a DreadZone contestant.
+Dull "Reactor" Bookworm - This exterminator is a huge robot with a nuclear reactor built into his body, who was once a high school math teacher before he became a DreadZone contestant.
 Ratchet is barely up to his knees.
 He apparently dated Courtney Gears and was dumped by her.
 Because of his formidable strength, Reactor became one of the most dangerous Exterminators at DreadZone and is now the third highest ranked exterminator on DreadZone.
 He is Shellshock's friend.
 His first weapon is a blaster in his arm.
 He can blast twoards you and jump attack.
 He also has flamethrower that leaves burning lines on the ground that hurt you.

-- Ace Hardlight was once a famous hero who had mysteriously vanished from the face of the Solana galaxy, never to be seen again.
+- Ace Hardlight was once a famous hero from Bolden 3 who had mysteriously vanished from the face of the Solana galaxy, never to be seen again.
 However, reasons lead to suspect that it was at the time of his disappearance that he'd been kidnapped by the Vox empire to become one of the many contestants on Gleeman Vox's show DreadZone.
 During his time in the competition he started to enjoy his work and became one of the best at it, topping many leaderboards.
 He trows grenades that explode into shockwaves.
 He can become invinsible and heal himself however this only happens 3 times.
 He can creates copies of himself and all of them shoot you with his blaster.
 He also has a laser that homes in on you.

 You can go to different planets to earn medals and earn dread points to advance through the ranks of DreadZone.
+All of the planets are at the Shadow Sector of the Solana galaxy.

 DreadZone Station - the main hub of Gleeman Vox's empire Vox Industries and home to the Battledome.
 It orbited an unnamed planet surrounded by a number of moons.
 This space station was enormous.
 Also, many lanes of traffic, like those on Kerwan, could be seen passing through and across the station.
 It was cylindrical in design, as evidenced by its massive fly-through hangar bay and circular rim.
 The station was the factory for Vox's merchandise, his media center, weapons manufacturing, and so on.
 Many heroes had living quarters here before the station was destroyed by Vox in an attempt to gain the biggest ratings in the galaxy.
 This is also where you upgrade your bots and where you "live".